12. Council Tax scams

-Some East Devon customers have told us they have recently received scam emails reportedly from Her Majesty's Revenue and Customs (HMRC).
-Before putting yourself at risk please go to the Avoid and report internet scams and phishing page on GOV.UK.
+Some East Devon customers have had scam emails pretending to be from Her Majesty's Revenue and Customs (HMRC).
+Don't put yourself at risk!
+Please go to GOV.UK's Avoid and report internet scams and phishing

-Here are some other tactics used to try and get you to part with your money:
+Here are some other tactics used to try and get your money:

-- insist you are definitely in the wrong band, when your band is correct.
+- insist you are in the wrong Council Tax band (when your band is correct)

-- claim that the VOA charges you to challenge your band when you can do this for free.
+- claim that the VOA charges you to challenge your band (you can do this for free) or

-- claim that you must be represented by an agent to challenge your band when anyone can do this.
+- claim an agent must act for you to challenge your band (anyone can do this)

 - say that the VOA won't reduce your band without the help of an agent because the government is short of money.

 - charge an up-front fee of around £65 - a finder's fee (then they won't even challenge your band)